 Questions will be listed on Canvas along with the posted reading for each class.
 On some days, the readings will be divided up amongst the class.
 Please make sure you read each Canvas assignment carefully to avoid extra work.

 - There will be 4 problem sets.

 - All problem sets must be submitted through Canvas before class on the due date.
 Solutions will be posted at the start of class, and, as a result, late problem sets will not be accepted.
 For the due dates, please see Canvas.

 - You are allowed to work in groups, but each person must hand in their own problem set.
 Please note your group at the top of your submission.

 - The problems sets will involve using Stata.
 Students must submit their (own) Stata code as well as a separate document writing up their answers to the problems.

 Students are expected to be engaged in class.
 If I feel that this is not happening I will resort to cold calling and quizzes to gauge preparedness.

 As was mentioned above, students will be asked to submit a short response to the reading before class each day (10 percent).
 There will also be one or two “blog entry” style assignments (5 percent), which will count towards participation.

 Final Paper: 50 percent Working in groups of three or four, students must write a research paper on an energy or environmental issue of their choosing.
-This will be discussed in detail in class, but please note the paper related dates on the course calendar.
+This will be discussed in detail in class, but please note the paper related assignment dates on Canvas.
 A description of the term paper is available here.